1) Where are you located?

 This is a common misconception.
 Cat’s claws grow in layers.
 When the outer husk is shed they are not pulling out their claws.
 Shedding does not hurt the cat’s paw.

 Will they scratch up my home?
 Cats scratch for several reasons.
 To remove the dead outer husks from their claws, to exercise the muscles in their legs, shoulders, and backs, and to mark territory, visually and with scent from glands in their paws.
 This scent is not detectable to humans but other cats can smell it.
 Like children who know no better cats need to be directed and sometimes redirected to scratch on surfaces that both the cat and owner find mutually acceptable.
 Scratching posts are the most effective way to keep your kitten from scratching good furniture.
 Not all scratching posts are created equal.
 Cat owners often make the mistake of buying the least expensive post.
 These are usually too short and tip over easily.
 Given a choice of an inadequate post and the back of a sofa, most cats will choose the sofa.
 A good post needs to be securely anchored so it will not tip when in use.
 It should also be a minimum of three feet tall so cats can stretch themselves while scratching.
 It should be covered with a strong rugged material like sisal, or hemp, or if your cat prefers, carpet similar to the one she has been scratching in your family room.
 I recommend cat condos (furniture).
 This gives your kitten a place of her own and can have a scratching post built in.
+Cats like to mark near doorways or transition areas from one room to the next.
+They are letting everyone know they are about to enter it's territory.
+Keep this in mind when choosing the placement of your condo or scratching post.

 You can decrease the amount of husk removal scratching, often mistaken as sharpening of claws, your cat does by clipping your cat’s claws regularly.
 Clipping removes the tip of the claw and in the process the dead husk if there is one covering the new sharper nail.
 It also removes the needle like ripping tool your cat uses and creates a rounded blunt nail that when used to scratch does little to no damage.
 If their claws are clipped every few weeks as needed cats will have less need to scratch but it will not remove scratching entirely.
 Cats will still want a good scratch every now and then just because it feels good.
 Redirecting your cat's attention to a scratching post will keep harmony in your cat and owner relationship.